Agassiz Houses for Sale

 About Agassiz, BC

-The small rural community of Agassiz, population 6,700 is situated, in the eastern Fraser Valley, 24 km northeast of Chilliwack and 97 km east of Vancouver.
+Agassiz is located 24 km northeast of Chilliwack and 97 km east of Vancouver.
 Agassiz makes up most of the District of Kent, incorporated in 1895.
 The town was named after Captain Lewis Nunn Agassiz, born in Essex, England, in 1827, who initially settled in eastern Canada.
 He and his United Empire Loyalist wife, Mary Caroline von Schram, left the east coast in 1858 and sailed around Cape Horn, first to San Francisco and then to British Columbia, lured by the Cariboo gold rush.
 Their plans to travel to Williams Lake proved too treacherous, and instead, they chose to settle in 1867 in what is now Agassiz.

 Their homestead Fernie Coombe became the area’s first General Store and Post Office.
 The Canadian Pacific Railway in the Fraser Valley in 1885 opened up Agassiz for new settlers, and the tiny farming community began to grow.
 The economic foundations of the area included agriculture, mining, forestry, and tourism.
 Early hop farming was replaced with dairy farming, and logging supported the creation of large mills along the Fraser River.
 Hunting, fishing, and outdoor recreation, including trips to Harrison Lake and the Harrison Hot Springs, attracted visitors from the Lower Mainland, the U.S., and Vancouver Island.